pragyanprasu/LRI-LBL-2024/README.md

 Our work discusses the prospects of constraining and discovering the long-range neutrino interactions with electrons, neutrons, and protons, that arise from a variety of U(1)' symmetries.
 It also discusses the novel prospect of experimentally distinguishing between these symmetries.

 The results are organized in folders, which we describe below.
+We indicate which in figures and tables in our paper the data were used.
 For details, see the Readme file inside each folder.

-1. `confusion-matrix-NMO`  Contains data used to draw the confusion matrices that give the statistical separation between the true and test LRI symmetry contrasted pair-wise.
-Used in fog.
-10.
+1. `confusion-matrix-NMO`: Contains the data used to draw the confusion matrices that give the statistical separation between true and test candidate symmetries pair-wise, assuming normal neutrino mass ordering (NMO).
+Used to make Fig. 10.

-2. `constraints-mass-coupling-plane-NMO` Contains data used to put upper limits on the new gauge boson mass vs. coupling plane.
-Used in fig. 7.
+2. `constraints-mass-coupling-plane-NMO`: Contains the upper limits on the coupling strength vs. mediator mass, for our symmetries, assuming normal mass ordering.
+Used to make Fig. 7.

-3. `constraints-potential-IMO` Contains data used to put upper limit on the LRI potential arising from various U(1)' symmetries considered.
-Data are for inverted neutrino mass ordering.
-Used in figs. D2 & D3, and table D1.
+3. `constraints-potential-IMO`: Contains the upper limits on the new matter potential for our candidate symmetries, assuming inverted neutrino mass ordering (IMO).
+Used to make Figs. D2 & D3, and Table D1.

-4. `constraints-potential-NMO` contains data used to put upper limit on the LRI potential arising from various U(1)' symmetries considered.
-Data are for normal neutrino mass ordering.
-Used in figs. 5, 6, and D1, and table D1.
+4. `constraints-potential-NMO`: Contains the upper limits on the new matter potential for our candidate symmetries, assuming normal neutrino mass ordering.
+Used to make Figs. 5, 6, and D1, and Table D1.

-5. `discovery-mass-coupling-plane-NMO` Contains data used to show our discovery prospects at 5 sigma C.L..
-Neutrino mass ordering is assumed to be normal.
-Used in fig. 8.
+5. `discovery-mass-coupling-plane-NMO` Contains the discovery prospects (5sigma) on the coupling strength vs. mediator mass for our candidate symmetries, assuming normal neutrino mass ordering.
+Used to make Fig. 8.

-6. `discovery-potential-NMO` Contains data used for the discovery strength of LRI potential.
-Used in fig. E1 and table E1.
+6. `discovery-potential-NMO` Contains the discovery prospects (5sigma) of the new matter potential for our candidate symmetries, assuming normal neutrino mass ordering.
+Used to make Fig. E1 and Table E1.

 ## Citing